 - 1. Assignment Title in BOLD letters and the number of the chapter. - 2.
 Prepared by: Your Name Here - 3.
 Submitted to Dr. Dennis Jones in partial fulfillment of the course - 4.
-Course Name, TECH 3331 Project Management - 5.
-The Date
+Course Name, TECH 3331 Project Management - 5 The Date

-Your grade will reflect the quality of the presentation.
+Your grade will reflect the quality of the work handed in.